-Whether it’s for the planet, for the animals or for you…going vegetarian can have a ton of health benefits including weight loss, lower cholesterol, blood pressure and decreased chance of heart disease.
-Check out some of our favorite meat-less favorites if you decide to ditch the meat.
+Whether it’s for the planet, for the animals or for you—going vegetarian can yield a ton of health benefits including weight loss, lower cholesterol, lower blood pressure and a decreased chance of heart disease.
+Check out some of our high protein, meatless favorites below.

 Hemp seeds pack a nutritious punch with a rich nutty flavor and tender crunch.
 So easy to use, you can eat them straight out of the package or sprinkle on anything – salad, cereal or yogurt, etc. Don’t be fooled by their small size, hemp seeds boast 10 grams of plant-based protein and 10 grams of omegas per 30 gram serving.